First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

 The construction of the order is simple: we consider a binary search tree (BST) on the vertex set, i.e.\ a tree in which the left, resp.\ right, branch of a node~$x$ consists only of in-, resp.\ out-neighbours of~$x$.
 The order~$<$ is the left-to-right order on nodes of the tree.
 The extraction of smaller high-rank grids corresponds to the choice of a branch~$B$, and the restriction of~$<$ to the relevant subtournament is a lexicographic ordering according to~$B$.

-To summarize, the crucial property of BST orders is the following. \begin{lemma} There is a function~$f$ such that for any tournament~$T$ and any BST order~$<$,
+To summarise, the crucial property of BST orders is the following. \begin{restatable}{lemma}{bsttww} There is a function~$f$ such that for any tournament~$T$ and any BST order~$<$,

-\end{lemma} \Cref{lem:BST-twinwidth} implies~\cref{thm:approx-algo}: to approximate the twin-width of~$T$, it suffices to compute any BST order, which takes polynomial time, and then apply the approximation algorithm for ordered structures~\cite[Theorem~2]{twin-width4}, which is fixed parameter tractable.
-This last algorithm produces either a contraction sequence (which is valid for~$(T,<)$ and a fortiori for~$T$), or a witness that~$(T,<)$ has large twin-width, which in turn implies that~$T$ has large twin-width by \cref{lem:BST-twinwidth}.
+\end{restatable} \Cref{lem:BST-twinwidth} implies~\cref{thm:approx-algo}: to approximate the twin-width of~$T$, it suffices to compute any BST order---this takes polynomial time---and then apply the approximation algorithm for ordered structures~\cite[Theorem~7]{twin-width4}---this is fixed parameter tractable.
+This last algorithm produces either a contraction sequence (which is valid for~$(T,<)$ and a fortiori for~$T$) or a witness that~$(T,<)$ has large twin-width, which in turn implies that~$T$ has large twin-width by \cref{lem:BST-twinwidth}.

-Our main technical result is about extracting the three classes of obstructions to twin-width~$\Fc_=,\Fc_\le,\Fc_\ge$, which consist of encodings of arbitrary permutations into tournaments, see \cref{sec:obstructions} for the definition. \begin{theorem} Let~$\Tc$ be a hereditary class of tournaments with the property that there are tournaments~$T \in \Tc$ and BST orders~$<$ such that~$\tww(T,<)$ is arbitrarily large.
+Our main technical result is about extracting the three classes of obstructions to twin-width~$\Fc_=,\Fc_\le,\Fc_\ge$, consisting of encodings of arbitrary permutations into tournaments.
+See \cref{sec:obstructions} for the definition. \begin{theorem} Let~$\Tc$ be a hereditary class of tournaments such that for any~$k$, there is a tournament~$T \in \Tc$ and a BST ordering~$<$ of~$T$ with $\tww(T,<) > k$.
 Then~$\Tc$ contains one of the classes~$\Fc_=,\Fc_\le,\Fc_\ge$ as a subclass. \end{theorem}